 The biggest liars are the establishments that don’t even stand on the same sites as their ancient namesakes.
-Admirable though it is as a pub, the Cittie of Yorke has to own up to that sin, as does Clerkenwell’s Jerusalem Tavern, a 1990s creation in a 1720s building with an 1820s wooden shopfront.
+Admirable though it is as a pub, the Cittie of Yorke has to own up to that sin, as does Clerkenwell’s Holy Tavern, a 1990s creation (as the Jerusalem Tavern) in a 1720s building with an 1820s wooden shopfront.
 It’s not the case with the Ship Tavern – despite what it says on Wikipedia – but it most certainly is with the White Hart on Drury Lane, which outrageously professes to have been founded in 1216.
 The Londonist says: “It’s a dubious claim.
 The building is only 100 years old, and built on a different plot to the original White Hart.
 But we like the sentiment.”
 That last sentence must surely be tongue in cheek.

 When in doubt about the true antiquity of a pub’s premises, one of the best places to check is Historic England’s register of listed buildings.
 In the case of an older building, you can usually find out roughly when it was built – and how much it’s since been altered – by searching the register (or zooming in on the map, to get round some of the indexing flaws in the search system) and reading the list entry.
 But surprisingly often you’ll discover that some allegedly ancient tavern isn’t listed at all, meaning the building is almost certainly less than 170 years old – and not of much architectural merit either.
 Hammersmith’s Blue Anchor – ‘Established 1722’ – is an unlisted case in point, though the nearby Dove really is of early to mid-18th century origin, and grade II listed.